GFGarcia/gpt3-openAI/README.md

-# Getting Started with Create React App
+# Fully responsive website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using React and a lot of CSS.

 ## Available Scripts